yt-project/yt/doc/source/examining/loading_data.rst

 are interested in using yt for ART data, or if you are interested in assisting with development of yt to work with ART data.

-To load an ART dataset you can use the ``yt.load`` command and provide it the gas mesh file.
+To load an ART dataset you can use the ``yt.load`` command and provide it with the gas mesh file.

 .. code-block:: python